JamieJoahill/SEI-Project-3-59/README.md

 **Group members:** Rhona Petersen, Talia Glantz, Anna Wilczynska, Jamie Joahill

-This was my third general assembly project.
+This was my third General Assembly project.
 We had one week to build a full stack MERN application.
 Using React on the front-end and a Django, Python back-end.
 We decided to build a clone of the Airbnb experiences section of the Airbnb site.

 ## Brief